The full reports will be posted here when complete.

 The Scoping Summary Report documents the scoping process completed by the Federal Highway Administration and the Arizona Department of Transportation for the Interstate 11 environmental study between Nogales and Wickenburg.
 The scoping process is in compliance with the National Environmental Policy Act.
 The report summarizes the methods, meetings and materials used to solicit feedback, as well as the comments and input received from the agencies, tribal governments and public during the 45-day scoping period from May 23, 2016 to July 8, 2016.

-The Public Outreach and Agency Coordination Plan identifies the outreach efforts that the Federal Highway Administration and the Arizona Department of Transportation will undertake during the environmental review process for the Interstate 11 Corridor Tier 1 Environmental Impact Statement.
+The Public Outreach and Agency Coordination Plan identifies the outreach efforts that the Federal Highway Administration and the Arizona Department of Transportation will undertake during the environmental review process for the Interstate 11 Tier 1 Environmental Impact Statement.
 A key focus of the plan is to facilitate an understanding with the public, tribal governments and governmental agencies regarding the study process, key milestones and decision points.

-The publication of the Notice of Intent in Federal Register represents the official start of the National Environmental Policy Act process.
+The publication of the Notice of Intent in the Federal Register represents the official start of the National Environmental Policy Act process.
 The NOI was published for the Interstate 11 Tier 1 Environmental Impact Statement on May 20, 2016.